esebesty/reading_list/README.md

 - [Natural Variation in Gene Expression Modulates the Severity of Mutant Phenotypes](https://doi.org/10.1016/j.cell.2015.06.037).
 Natural variation in gene expression influences the manifestation of mutant phenotypes.
+- [Interplay between gene expression noise and regulatory network architecture](https://doi.org/10.1016/j.tig.2012.01.006).
+Intro on how gene regulatory networks are influenced by expression variance, and why it might be interesting.
 - [Domain organization of human chromosomes revealed by mapping of nuclear lamina interactions](https://doi.org/10.1038/nature06947).
 A comprehensive map of LADs and large-scale structure in the human genome.